alanng10/class-lang/Docue/Article/Sand/Int/a.md

-# Sande Int
+# Sand Int

-Sande Int is 64 bits.
+Sand Int is 64 bits.

 Int null is value 0.